ryanstout/question_to_sql/README.md

 - API responses do not return raw SQL, everything comes back as a JSON object
   - Unsure if this is just the specific API we are using or if it is a limitation of Snowflake
-- You'll get a `Table 'ABANDONED_CHECKOUTS' does not exist or not authorized.` if you don't specify a specific schema when
+- You'll get a `Table 'ABANDONED_CHECKOUTS' does not exist or not authorized.` if you don't specify a specific schema when connecting.

 # Connections